icalvete/nagios-nvidia-smi/README.md

 ## TODO

 * Warning and critical thresholds are shared between GPU use, GPU Memory use.
-* No warning thresholds to temperature
+* No warning and critical thresholds to temperature